Penang Food Guide – 40 Street Food To Try in 2023

 Nasi Kandar

-The best part about Penang Nasi Kandar is the mix of curries that the seller heaps on your plate of rice.
+The heady mix of curries that the seller heaps on your plate of rice.

 The similar fiery-red orangy-looking gravy is hot and heavily spiced, not for the faint-hearted.